 To add a link, tick the checkbox next to Link and choose what type of page you’ll link to, like an Associated Website.
 (Pro Tip: Use tracking tokens on the URL to track how many people actually click it.).

 When you’re done, click Apply Changes – and you’re all set.
 You can always edit your annotations after publishing by going back into the Edit Annotation tool and clicking Edit existing annotation.

 Note: Annotations appear on standard YouTube players and embedded players, but they don’t appear on YouTube chromeless players, or on mobile, tablet, and TV devices.

 Also read: How A Plugin Installation Can Crash Your WordPress Website

 9) You can also add an end screen or cards to promote content.

 Do your favorite YouTube creators have a fancy closing screen that encourages you to keep watching their videos?
 You can create a customized end screen, too.
 They help keep viewers on your channel by suggesting other videos and sites they can check out.
 Here’s how to do it:

-Navigate to your Video Manager, tap Edit and select End screen Annotations from the drop-down menu: From there, you're taken to the End screen creator studio, where you can play around with different templates and background to determine how you want your end screen to appear.
-Then, click the Add element menu to decide where you want to send viewers from your end screen.
+Navigate to your Video Manager, tap Edit, and select End Screen Annotations from the drop-down menu: From there, you’re taken to the End screen creator studio, where you can play around with different templates and backgrounds to determine how you want your end screen to appear.
+Then, click the Add Element menu to decide where you want to send viewers from your end screen.

 Any YouTube creators can add an end screen to customize their channels.